google/temporian/docs/src/user_guide.md

 # User Guide

 This is a complete tour of Temporian's capabilities.

-Feel free to read the first sections (e.g. up until [Index, horizontal and vertical operators](#index-horizontal-and-vertical-operators)) and then look at some of the task-specific [tutorials](https://temporian.readthedocs.io/en/latest/tutorials/).
+For a brief introduction to how the library works, please refer to the [Quick Start](./quick_start).

 ## What is temporal data?